Q&A with Ginger Williams: Rural Initiative Improved Health Specialist, Eastern Region

 Just a few weeks into her new position, Williams shared what excites her about the job, how her background positions her to make an impact in the community, and what community needs she hopes to address through her work.

 “I’m most excited about the opportunity to really focus on the health issues that rural areas care about and are challenged with on a daily basis.
-We have amazing Extension agents in our communities who are doing really important work and the Expanded Rural Engagement Initiative will elevate that work to an unprecedented level.
+We have amazing Extension agents in our communities who are doing really important work and the Rural Initiative will elevate that work to an unprecedented level.
 I’m also excited about the opportunity to closely collaborate with Colorado State University experts, like professors and research teams.

 I feel incredibly grateful to be a part of this vision and I can’t wait to meet all the wonderful, hard-working people in the eastern region and across the state who are invested in their community’s health!
 Rural communities pride themselves on tradition and innovation and this project harnesses exactly that enthusiasm.”

 “I’m originally from the Thornton area and moved to Wray, Colorado ten years ago with my husband who’s from Burlington, Colorado and has been an educator at the middle/high school level for eleven years.

 We did not originally intend to stay more than a year or so.
 However, it became apparent very early on that we loved this community and its culture, the people and the opportunity to get involved in the community on so many levels, so we’ve stayed and are raising our family here.